iotserver24/codex/website/docs/support.md

 sidebar_position: 8
 ---

-# Support VibeStack Codex 💝
+# Support CodeX 💝

-VibeStack Codex is a **completely free** AI development platform, and we're committed to keeping it that way!
+CodeX is a **completely free** AI development platform, and we're committed to keeping it that way!
 However, building and maintaining cutting-edge AI tools requires significant resources, and your support makes all the difference.

 ## 🌟 **Why Your Support Matters**

 ### 🎯 **Our Mission**
 We believe that powerful AI development tools shouldn't be locked behind expensive subscriptions.
-While competitors charge $7-30/month, we provide **VibeStack Codex free forever** to democratize AI-powered development.
+While competitors charge $7-30/month, we provide **CodeX free forever** to democratize AI-powered development.

 ### 💰 **The Cost Reality**
 Running a world-class AI platform involves: